 As with most summer programs around the world, the first edition of the SSMACC was cancelled for the summer of 2020 due to the COVID-19 pandemic.
-Fortunately, our 2021 (and first) edition was a great success, with fully face-to-face classes, and more than 20 students.
+Fortunately, our 2021 (and first) edition was a great success, with fully face-to-face classes, and around 20 students.
 Thanks to the responsibility of all participants, and UAM’s preventive measures, the Program ran without incident.
 However, the SSMACC suffered one effect of the pandemic: Off-campus events were not possible as the institutions to be visited were still restricting visits.
 Consequently, we held all our events on campus.

 Currently, all classes at UAM are fully face-to-face, and the COVID-19 situation in Spain is low risk.
 At the end of October 2021, the cumulative incidence of coronavirus in Spain is below 50 cases per 100,000 inhabitants (low risk), and the percentage of the population over 12 years of age fully vaccinated is 90%.